 Students gain a working knowledge of reception procedures and office management skills utilized in the medical environment.
-Knowledge and skill related to scheduling appointments, written and oral communication including telephone techniques, reception duties, and emergency procedures are introduced.
-Student will learn how computers impact the medical office environment.
-In addition, administrative terminology, legal, ethical and safety concepts related to the medical office will be addressed.
+Knowledge and skills related to scheduling appointments, written and oral communication including telephone techniques, reception duties, and emergency procedures are introduced.
+Basic psychological concepts that relate to patient care are discussed.
+Students will learn how computers impact the medical office environment.
+In addition, administrative terminology, legal, ethical, and safety concepts related to the medical office will be addressed.
+Prerequisite(s): None